 People who are allergic to other types of seafood may also be allergic to scallops so it is important to know if you have any allergies before eating this type of shellfish (14).
 If you think you might be sensitive to it, talk to your doctor about how you can identify the symptoms and treat any allergies.

-Scallops are one of the highest mercury-containing meats so it is important to moderate your intake.
-The FDA recommends that pregnant women, nursing mothers, and young children do not consume too much seafood as high levels of mercury may damage developing nervous systems (1).
+All seafood may be contaminated with mercury, although scallops tend to have lower levels than other types of seafood.
+The FDA recommends that pregnant women, nursing mothers, and young children try to consume seafood that is lower in mercury content as high levels of mercury may damage developing nervous systems (1).

-It also contains other heavy metals such as lead and cadmium, all of which can cause problems if they build up in your system over time.
+Bivalves like scallops can also contain other heavy metals such as lead and cadmium, all of which can cause problems if they build up in your system over time.
+Removing the kidney and digestive gland of the scallops during processing can remove most of the cadmium before human consumption.

 Possible Food Poisoning